 In contrast, the PICSI technique, also called physiological ICSI, allows the selection of spermatozoa according to their attachment to a molecule similar to hyaluronic acid.
 Therefore, in this case, it is not the embryologist who performs the sperm selection.
 Only mature spermatozoa, and therefore those with the greatest capacity to fertilize the egg, will join these molecules.

-Suggested for you: What Is PICSI or Physiological ICSI in IVF?.
+Read the full article on: What Is PICSI or Physiological ICSI in IVF? ( 40).